tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : No Hours: Data Minutes: Available Seconds Max Execution Time(recent) : No Hours: Data Minutes: Available Seconds
 ### Report Long Description
-    \-This dashboard contains multiple reports to show the cost spent on Azure cloud subscriptions.
+    \- This dashboard contains multiple reports to show the cost spent on Azure cloud subscriptions.
     \-
 This dashboard also shows different cost visualizations based on Subscription, Region, Service, and Tag in a stacked bar chart and tile format.
     \-